Learn why calibration is needed and how often it is required.

 Figure 1 demonstrates a digital battery that is drifting away from the chemical battery; calibration corrects the tracking error.
 The accumulating error is application related and the drift on the chart is accentuated for effect.

 Figure 1: Tracking of Electrochemical and digital battery as a function of time.
 With use and time the electro-chemical and digital battery drift apart; calibration corrects the error.

 Note: The accumulating error is application related; the values on the chart are accentuated.

+Figure 2: Full-discharge and full-charge flags.
 Calibration occurs by applying a full charge, discharge and charge.
 This is done in the equipment or with a battery analyzer as part of battery maintenance.

-Some manufacturers recommend calibration at a Max Error of 8 percent; readings above 12 percent may trigger an alarm, and higher levels could render the battery unserviceable.
-Although the SMBus follows an established protocol, no unified standard exist as to what Max Error level requires service or constitutes an error.
-Every battery manufacturer applies its own formula.
-Figure 3 illustrates a screenshot of the data stored in an SMBus battery.
+Some manufacturers recommend calibration at a Max Error of 8 percent; readings above 12 percent may trigger an alarm and 16 could render the battery unserviceable.
+No unified standard exists to determine what Max Error level requires service or what constitutes an error; every battery manufacturer follows its own recommendation.

-Courtesy: Texas Instrument
+Source: Texas Instrument

-Last updated 4/10/2015
+Last updated 2016-09-02